hacks-manas/WeatherEye/README.md

 # WeatherEye  : [WeatherEye.io](https://hacks-manas.github.io/WeatherEye/) :eye:
-Shows location-weather and changes background wallpaper accordingly
+Shows location-weather data, with bgm music and a to do list

 ## Dependencies
 - OpenWeather API